Maria Grazia Lolli

 • Severely Damaged Freeze-Injured Skeletal Muscle Reveals Functional Impairment, Inadequate Repair, and Opportunity for Human Stem Cell Application

-Daniela Fioretti, Mario Ledda, Sandra Iurescia, Raffaella Carletti, Cira Di Gioia, Maria Grazia Lolli, Rodolfo Marchese, Antonella Lisi, and Monica Rinaldi
+Daniela Fioretti, Mario Ledda, Sandra Iurescia, Raffaella Carletti, Cira Di Gioia, Maria Grazia Lolli, Rodolfo Marchese, Antonella Lisi, Monica Rinaldi

 Background: The regeneration of severe traumatic muscle injuries is an unsolved medical need that is relevant for civilian and military medicine.
 In this work, we produced a critically sized nonhealing muscle defect in a mouse model to investigate muscle degeneration/healing phases.
 Materials and methods: We caused a freeze injury (FI) in the biceps femoris of C57BL/6N mice.
 From day 1 to day 25 post-injury, we conducted histological/morphometric examinations, an analysis of the expression of genes involved in inflammation/regeneration, and an in vivo functional evaluation.
 Results: We found that FI activates cytosolic DNA sensing and inflammatory responses.
 Persistent macrophage infiltration, the prolonged expression of eMHC, the presence of centrally nucleated myofibers, and the presence of PAX7+ satellite cells at late time points and with chronic physical impairment indicated inadequate repair.
 By looking at stem-cell-based therapeutic protocols of muscle repair, we investigated the crosstalk between M1-biased macrophages and human amniotic mesenchymal stem cells (hAMSCs) in vitro.
 We demonstrated their reciprocal paracrine effects where hAMSCs induced a shift of M1 macrophages into an anti-inflammatory phenotype, and M1 macrophages promoted an increase in the expression of hAMSC immunomodulatory factors.
 Conclusions: Our findings support the rationale for the future use of our injury model to exploit the full potential of in vivo hAMSC transplantation following severe traumatic injuries.